camoto-project/gameinfojs/README.md

     gamearchive.js, the levels by gamemaps.js, the images by gamegraphics.js,
     and so on.

- 2. Create a new file in the `formats/` folder for your game.
+ 2. Create a new file in the `games/` folder for your game.
 Copying an existing file that covers a similar game will help considerably.

- 3. Edit the main `index.js` and add an `import` statement for your new file, as well as adding it to the array of games.
+ 3. Edit `games/index.js` and add an `import` statement for your new file.

 During development you can test your code like this:

     # Read a sample archive and list the files, with debug messages on